renode/renode-docs/source/basic/configuring-a-risc-v-cpu.md

   - Auto (0) - Checks `mtvec`'s LSB to detect the mode
   - Direct (1) - All exceptions set `PC` to `mtvec`'s `BASE` value
   - Vectored (2) - Asynchronous interrupts set `PC` to `mtvec`'s `BASE + 4 * cause`
+- `privilegeLevels` - specifies implemented privilege levels of the CPU.
+The default is Machine, Supervisor and User modes.
+Available values are:
+  - `PrivilegeLevels.Machine`
+  - `PrivilegeLevels.MachineUser`
+  - `PrivilegeLevels.MachineSupervisorUser`

 ## Adding a custom RISC-V instruction